Inflation isn’t beaten yet. Price rises are accelerating again in Europe - KESQ

 London (CNN) — Europe hasn’t quite shaken off the big, painful problem haunting its economies over the past two years.

-Annual inflation in Germany and France, the European Union’s leading economies, rose in December, and analysts expect eurozone data due on Friday to confirm the trend.
-If it does, it would be the first rise in inflation across the region since April.
+Annual inflation in Germany and France, the European Union’s leading economies, rose in December.
+The first estimate of eurozone consumer price inflation for last month published Friday confirmed the trend — it rose to 2.9% from 2.4% in November.

+It was the first increase in the annual rate of inflation across the 20 countries that use the euro since April 2023.
+EU data showed that further increases in the cost of food, alcohol and tobacco, as well as services, combined with a much less pronounced drop in energy prices year-over-year to push up the overall rate.

 That could temper excitement among some investors that the European Central Bank (ECB) may be on the brink of cutting interest rates.